Fusion1013/AvasarVault/Major Locations/Elisus/Turochan Kingdom/People/Turochian.md

 # Overview
 In the (origin:: [[Turochan Kingdom Overview|Turochan Kingdom]]) you would find the Turochians, a [[Cultures & Species|Culture]] of (type:: [[Humans]]) and other humanoids.
 This is specifically the younger generation, those who have forgotten where they came from, forgotten their [[Taundite]] roots.
 # Origins
+The name comes from the name of the nation, [[Turochan Kingdom Overview|Turochan]].
+It means someone from that nation.
 # Appearance
-Bright coloured clothing contrasting the drab landscape.
-Accents of gold.
-Color as status symbol, the more colors you have the richer you are.
-They have to import it, they dont make it themselves.
-Colored fabrics are expensive.
+They wear bright coloured clothing as a sign of wealth and status, contrasting the drab landscape.
+The wealthier an individual are, the more different and fuller colors they wear.
+Coloured fabrics are expensive as they have to import it from other nations that produce them.
 # Religion
-# Homeland
 # Names
 **Example Feminine Names**:

 **Example Masculine Names**:

 **Example Last Names:**

-Taundites - more traditional culture, people who still cling to the ways from Taundor